kensho/ng-describe/README.md

 **skip** - flag to skip this group of specs.
 Equivalent to `xdescribe` or `describe.skip`.
 Could be a string message explaining the reason for skipping the spec.

+**exposeApi** - expose low-level ngDescribe methods

+The `tests` callback will get the second argument, which is an object with the following methods

+    {
+      setupElement: function (elementHtml),
+      setupControllers: function (controllerNames)
+    }

+You can use `setupElement` to control when to create the element.
-**exposeApi** - instead of creating element right away, expose element factory so that you can create an element *after* running a `beforeEach` block.
+For example, instead of creating element right away, expose element factory so that you can create an element *after* running a `beforeEach` block.
 Useful for setting up mock backend before creating an element.